Pushpagiri (mountain): Mythology

 It is believed that Lord Subramanya's footmark is presented in the hilltop temple.
 You can see the stone mark still.
 Top of the hill there are two temples, one is for Lord Shiva and other one for Lord Subramanya.
 It is believed that if any person has Sharpadosha it can be eliminated by visiting this temple.

 River source

 This mountain, along with the surrounding hills and the evergreen Pushpagiri wildlife sanctuary, give rise to river Kumaradhara.
-It is the principal tributary of river Netravathi, that feeds the coastal city of Mangalore.
+It is the principal tributary of river Netravathi, that feeds the coastal city of Mangaluru.

 Climatic conditions

 The climate is generally cool and wet.
 The climate is that of a highland, with no extreme variations.
-It receives heavy rainfall between June to September.
+It receives heavy rainfall between June and September.
 From October to December the area is covered in mist almost all the time.